MioAtSwivel/chat-embed/README.md

 Embed chat widget into anywhere that runs HTML and JS, with username and password

+## Library Functions

+This build file when included through `<script>` tags, exposes itself as `ChatWidget` library, with the following 2 functions:

+- `createWidget(username: string, password: string)` - Logs in and create the widget
+- `stopNotification()` - Call on logout to stop notifications from chat service

 ## Installation

 Place a div with id `chat-container` into where you want it to be with